SimonNyvall/Game-of-Life-Website/README.md

     NextGenerationOfCell = Alive;
 }
 ```
-NOTE: All of the check shoud be done before changing any state to alive or dead.
+NOTE: All of the check should be done before changing any state to alive or dead.
 Therefore have two arrays with the current generation and the next one.

 # Install and Run the Project
 Below my profile put a link to my github pages, there you can test the project via the web.
 Or you can click here ==> www.fjierf <==